floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 So if you see a strange 'redundant' typedef like this in C code the reason is that it enables forward declaration.

+**updates**: (1) apparently the Linux coding guidelines discourage typedef'ing a struct, and (2) the POSIX standard reserves the '_t' postfix for its own typenames to prevent collisions with user types -- make of that what you will ;)

 ## Use struct wrappers for strong typing